False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Political and Legal Factors

 The political context to consider is the powerful lobbying presence of the medical device industry (Lenzer, 2012).
-Medical device manufacturers have faced much litigation related to marketing activities regarding direct-to-consumer advertising (DTCA) and healthcare professional-directed marketing and promotion (Marks, 2022).
+Legal context includes litigation faced by medical device manufacturers related to marketing activities regarding direct-to-consumer advertising (DTCA) and healthcare professional-directed marketing and promotion (Marks, 2022).
 For example, Thompson (2017) reports on a False Advertisement Class Action Lawsuit,

-The substantive difference in regulatory oversight regarding the safety and effectiveness of medical devices between the premarket notification [510(k)] and premarket approval (PMA) pathways and in the context of limited, if any, formal education on medical device regulation for health care professionals, prompts considering if the nondisclosure described in the above case does present an unreasonable safety hazard in misleading health care professionals.
+The substantive difference in regulatory oversight regarding the safety and effectiveness of medical devices between the premarket notification [510(k)] and premarket approval (PMA) pathways and in the context of limited, if any, formal education on medical device regulation for healthcare professionals, prompts considering if the nondisclosure described in the above case in fact does present an unreasonable safety hazard in misleading healthcare professionals.
 Examples abound of prudent healthcare professionals mistaking the terms as interchangeable.

-A second example is a personal injury-product liability action filed by Evangelista, a professional model, against a nonsurgical medical aesthetic device manufacturer, which has prompted increased attention in the news and pop-culture media of nonsurgical medical aesthetic devices.
-In 2015, her dermatologist treated her with nonsurgical body contouring with CoolSculpting (Evangelista v.
-Zeltiq Aesthetics, Inc., 2022) , a nonsurgical medical aesthetic device that applies targeted cooling “intended for the disruption or induction of adipocyte cells indicated for body contouring or reduction in circumference of body areas” through a process termed cryolipolysis (U.S. Food and Drug Administration [FDA], 2022, Definition section).
+A second relevant legal case is a personal injury-product liability action filed by a well-known professional model against the manufacturer of a nonsurgical medical aesthetic device, which has prompted increased attention in the news and pop-culture media of nonsurgical medical aesthetic devices (Evangelista v.
+Zeltiq Aesthetics, Inc., 2022).
+In 2015, Evangelista, a professional model, presented to her dermatologist requesting nonsurgical body contouring with CoolSculpting (Evangelista v.
+Zeltiq Aesthetics, Inc., 2022), a nonsurgical medical aesthetic device that applies targeted cooling “intended for the disruption or induction of adipocyte cells indicated for body contouring or reduction in circumference of body areas” through a process termed cryolipolysis (U.S. Food and Drug Administration [FDA], 2024, Definition section).
 Following treatment, Evangelista experienced a rare but known complication of CoolSculpting – paradoxical adipose hyperplasia (PAH) (Evangelista v.
 Zeltiq Aesthetics, Inc., 2022).
-The risk of PAH is an undesirable clinical outcome, but cues to possible policy failure are revealed in subsequent legal action: On September 21, 2021, Evangelista filed a personal injury – product liability lawsuit against Zeltiq Aesthetics, Inc., citing, “unlawful, false, misleading, and deceptive marketing practices and with a willful, wanton, and reckless disregard for her safety” resulting in physical, psychological, and financial harm (Evangelista v.
+The materialized risk of PAH is a clear undesirable clinical outcome, but cues to possible policy failure are revealed in subsequent legal action: On September 21, 2021, Evangelista filed a personal injury – product liability lawsuit against Zeltiq Aesthetics, Inc., citing, “unlawful, false, misleading, and deceptive marketing practices and with a willful, wanton, and reckless disregard for her safety” resulting in physical, psychological, and financial harm (Evangelista v.
 Zeltiq Aesthetics, Inc., 2022, Document 1, p.
 2).
 Media buzz has focused on the clinical issue of PAH—what it is and how it happens.
 Largely overlooked in the conversation is the policy issue around medical device marketing, highlighted by this legal action as, “The fight isn’t over what happened to the supermodel’s body, but whether or not the company gave her—and others—sufficient warning about the risk of adverse effects” (Marks, 2022, Drop Head Section).

 Economic Factors

 Healthcare consumer spending on nonsurgical aesthetic procedures is increasing (The Aesthetic Society, 2022).
-Practitioners--healthcare professionals and otherwise, counseling and performing procedures with nonsurgical medical aesthetic devices have an inherent financial conflict of interest to increase the volume of these procedures, often compounded by employment compensation structures and industry-prepared marketing materials designed to “upsell” nonsurgical procedures.
+Practitioners - healthcare professionals and otherwise, counseling and performing procedures with nonsurgical medical aesthetic devices have an inherent financial conflict of interest to increase the volume of these procedures, which is often compounded by employment compensation structures and industry-prepared marketing materials designed to “upsell” nonsurgical procedures.
 Further, there is concern among healthcare professionals about the commercialization of plastic surgery (Nahai, 2013; Swanson, 2013).
-The cost of regulatory oversight in reviewing and responding to advertising and promotion of medical devices, including fieldwork, e.g., sponsored dinners, detailing visits, and conferences, is also necessary to consider.
+The cost of regulatory oversight in reviewing and responding to advertising and promotion of medical devices, including field work, e.g., sponsored dinners, detailing visits, and conferences, is also necessary to consider.

 Social Factors

-A large body of evidence in the decision science and behavioral economics literature demonstrates the important role of cognitive biases in decision-making.
+A large body of evidence in the decision science and behavioral economics literature demonstrates the important role of cognitive biases on decision-making.
 There is explicit relevance to informed consent in that, “[d]efining risk is…an exercise in power” (Slovic, 1999, p.
 699).
-When thinking about decision-making and consent processes for whether or not to proceed with a cosmetic procedure involving a nonsurgical medical aesthetic device, it is important to consider the consequences of four cognitive biases—availability, authority, confirmation, and framing biases.
+When thinking about decision-making and consent processes for whether or not to proceed with a cosmetic procedure involving the use of a nonsurgical medical aesthetic device, it is instructive to consider the consequences of four cognitive biases in particular—the availability, authority, confirmation, and framing biases.
 Marketing tactics often employ such biases in practice, for example, with a celebrity or “influencer” campaign or endorsement by a healthcare professional (Hagopian, 2019; Smith & George, 2018).

 Technological Factors

-Socioeconomic and environmental factors comprise the largest percentage of the determinants of population health (Catlin et al., 2010).
-Collectively referred to as the social determinants of health, these factors are upstream to clinical encounters, including the media and information environment (Stiefel & Nolan, 2012).
+Socioeconomic and environmental factors comprise the largest percentage of the determinants of population health (Booske et al., 2010).
+Collectively referred to as the social determinants of health, these factors are upstream to clinical encounters and include, among other factors, the media and information environment (Stiefel & Nolan, 2012).
 Technological advancements and the availability of nonsurgical medical aesthetic devices are notable here.
-DTCA has evolved with social media marketing, which plays a substantive role in setting the social acceptability of cosmetic procedures and the presence of “influencers” (Hagopian, 2019; Smith & George, 2018).
+DTCA has evolved with social media marketing, which plays a substantive role in setting the social acceptability of cosmetic procedures as well as the presence of “influencers” (Hagopian, 2019; Smith & George, 2018).
 Healthcare consumers often present to clinicians asking for treatment with specific devices.
-Adopting new technologies in practice is primarily driven by consumer demand rather than evidence (Nahai, 2013; Swanson, 2013).
+Adoption of new technologies in practice is largely driven by consumer demand rather than evidence, a concern discussed in the plastic surgery literature (Nahai, 2013; Swanson, 2013).

 Interested and Concerned Parties